ylorenzana/node-express-api-auth/README.md

 - Clone repo
 - `npm install` in root directory
 - Add your mongoDB uri to `secrets.js` file or add it to your ENV variables
-- `npm start` to run nodemon in watch modes
+- `npm start` to run nodemon in watch mode
 - Use [postman](https://https://www.getpostman.com/) to test endpoints or curl if you're cool

 ## Overview of auth system: